Stvff/Unfurl/readme.md

 Next to the state-table, there are two (and a half) more things that need to be arranged before a functional Turing machine can be implemented.\

-The first is the tape expansion, as outlined in 2.1.2, albeit slightly modified:
+The first is the tape expansion, as outlined in 2.1.2, including expansion to the left:
 ```
 >| := > 0|;
 |< := |0 <;